lecrop/Learning/README.md

 # Learning

-Here it is save my notes about my learning process in Irimia's lab tutorized by Dr. Luis.
+Here there are my saved notes about my learning process in Irimia's lab tutorized by Dr.
+Luis Pedro Iñigue.

-You can find How to analyse an RNA-seq, how to analyse Alternative Splicing, ect..
+You can find How to analyse an RNA-seq, how to analyse Alternative Splicing, etc..

 [LINK](https://lecrop.github.io/Learning/)